Long-Term Care Annuity Products

 Tax-Free Withdrawals

-Tax-free annuity withdrawals for long-term care expenses can be a great advantage of an LTC annuity.
-The tax free nature of your annuity will depend on the product and your personal situation.
+Withdrawals for long-term care expenses are always tax-free.
+The overall tax free nature of your annuity will depend on the product and your personal situation.
 We can make a product recommendation and then refer you to your tax adviser for confirmation.

 Simplified Health Requirements

-A hybrid LTC annuity may have easier health underwriting than traditional LTC insurance.
-This can make a hybrid long-term care insurance annuity policy a great fit for someone unable to health qualify for traditional long-term care insurance.
+A hybrid LTC annuity may have more lenient health underwriting than traditional LTC policies.
+This can make a hybrid long-term care insurance annuity policy accessible to individuals with certain health conditions that may not qualify for traditional long-term care insurance.
 Health requirements vary by company.

 LTC Annuity Cons